Inveniem/nextcloud-azure-aks/README.md

 # Resources for Running Nextcloud on an Azure Kubernetes Service (AKS)
-This folder contains docker images, configurations, and scripts to assist in getting Nextcloud to run  on an Azure Kubernetes Service.
+This repository contains docker images, configurations, and scripts to assist in getting Nextcloud to run  on an Azure Kubernetes Service.

 This approach offers significantly more flexibility for storage than trying to